ako/ConnectorKitDemo/readme.md

  ![Connectorkit demo toolbox][15]

-## Creating generic actions using parameter type
+## Creating generic actions using Type Parameter

 Lets start with *Type Parameters*.
 Mendix 6.6 introduced a new type parameters tab in the java action definition dialog, as illustrated below.
 You can use a type parameter if you want to ensure that certain parameters of your